 Aside – I built an entire Buzzfeed-style ecommerce platform quiz to reflect all these considerations.

-Volusion (see Volusion plans here) competes directly(ish) with:
+Volusion (see Volusion plans here) mainly competes with the other two big hosted ecommerce platforms:

 - Shopify: See their plans here and my Shopify review here